 - An undergraduate degree, awarded by a UK higher education provider, or a recognised equivalent qualification.
 The content of this degree should be a minimum of 50% content in the subject area you choose to teach

-- GCSE English and maths grade C or above (or equivalent)
+- GCSE English and maths grade 4 or above (grade C or above under the old grading structure, or equivalent)

-- If you intend to train to teach pupils aged 3–11 (early years and primary), you must also have achieved GCSE grade C or above in a science subject (or equivalent)
+- If you intend to train to teach pupils aged 3–11 (early years and primary), you must also have achieved GCSE grade 4 or above in a science subject (grade C under the old grading structure, or equivalent)